waydabber/createdummy/README.md

 ## createdummy

-A simple command line based tool to create a dummy with a specific list of resolutions.
+**Create virtual displays on macOS via CLI.** - A simple command line tool to create a virtual screen (dummy) with a specific list of resolutions.

 **[Download here for macOS Mojave and newer for Intel and Apple Silicon](https://github.com/waydabber/createdummy/releases/download/v1.1.0/createdummy-v1.1.0.zip)**